VinnieRossi/katacoda-scenarios/rhoar-spring-messaging/01-review-the-initial-project.md

 ## Congratulations

 You have now successfully executed the first step in this scenario.

-Now you've seen how to get started with Spring Boot development on Red Hat OpenShift Application Runtimes.

 In next step of this scenario we will add the logic to be able to read a list of fruits from the database.